lammps/lammps/doc/src/Developer_write_pair.rst

    #endif

-This second segment of the header file will be included by the ``Force`` class in ``force.cpp`` to build a map of "factory functions" that will create an instance of these classes and return a pointer to it.
+This block of between ``#ifdef PAIR_CLASS`` and ``#else`` will be included by the ``Force`` class in ``force.cpp`` to build a map of "factory functions" that will create an instance of these classes and return a pointer to it.
 The map connects the name of the pair style, "born/gauss", to the name of the class, ``PairBornGauss``.
-Before including the headers, the ``PAIR_CLASS`` define is set and the ``PairStyle(name,class)`` macro is defined as needed.
+During compilation, LAMMPS constructs a file ``style_pair.h`` that contains ``#include`` statements for all "installed" pair styles.
+Before including ``style_pair.h`` into ``force.cpp``, the ``PAIR_CLASS`` define is set and the ``PairStyle(name,class)`` macro defined.
+The code of the macro adds the installed pair styles to the "factory map" which enables the :doc:`pair_style command <pair_style>` to create the pair style instance.

-The list of header files to include is automatically updated by the build system, so the presence of the file in the ``src/EXTRA-PAIR`` folder and the enabling of the EXTRA-PAIR package will trigger LAMMPS to include the new pair style when it is (re-)compiled.
-The "// clang-format" format comments are needed so that running :ref:`clang-format <clang-format>` on the file will not insert blanks between "born", "/", and "gauss" which would break the ``PairStyle`` macro.
+The list of header files to include is automatically updated by the build system if there are new files, so the presence of the new header file in the ``src/EXTRA-PAIR`` folder and the enabling of the EXTRA-PAIR package will trigger LAMMPS to include the new pair style when it is (re-)compiled.
+The "// clang-format" format comments are needed so that running :ref:`clang-format <clang-format>` on the file will not insert unwanted blanks between "born", "/", and "gauss" which would break the ``PairStyle`` macro.

-The third segment of the header is the actual class definition of the ``PairBornGauss`` class.
+The third part of the header file is the actual class definition of the ``PairBornGauss`` class.
 This has the prototypes for all member functions that will be implemented by this pair style.
 This includes :doc:`a few required and a number of optional functions <Modify_pair>`.